raghavp96/home/README.md

 - `elm-app build` : Builds the app for production to the `build` folder.
 The build is minified, and the filenames include the hashes.
 App is ready to be deployed!
 (Calling the deploy script instead is porbably safer)

+## Notes

+- Favicon created with [Favicon generator]().
+Settings:
+    - Text: "R"
+    - Background: Circle
+    - Font Family: VT323
+    - Font Size: 110
+    - Font Color: #FFFFFF
+    - Background Color: #D45F5A

+- Will be redesigning this at some point.

 ## Build, Push, Deploy
 - I've configured two remotes: